Connected TV Statistics: Key Trends, Audience Insights, and Advertising Opportunities

 minutes read

-Connected TV has gone from niche to mainstream, now in nearly nine out of ten U.S. households.
+Connected TV has gone from niche to mainstream, now in roughly nine out of ten U.S. households.
 With advertisers spending billions to reach these viewers, knowing the numbers is critical to making smart media bets.

 Connected TV refers to any television set that can stream video via the internet, whether through a built-in smart TV interface, a plug-in device such as Roku or Amazon Fire TV, or a connected gaming console.
 Unlike traditional broadcast or cable, CTV enables advertisers to combine the impact of the big screen with the precision and measurability of digital channels.